Home Is Where The Art Is

 The Art Shop presents works from Renowned Local Artists

-The multitude of renowned local artists include:
+Acquire a piece of original art from the multitude of renowned local artists that include:

 Limited edition prints available!

 A limited edition Giclee Print on canvas of “Blowing from the West” is now available exclusively at The Art Shop in Lakefield.
-We are honored to showcase the remainder of Edwin’s collection which includes originals, artists’ proofs and limited edition prints.
+We are honored to showcase the remainder of Edwin’s collection, which includes originals, artists’ proofs and limited edition prints.

 David Ord Kerr Dip.
 R.A.S. has earned the reputation as one of the finest British bird painters – particularly of exotic birds.
 His ability to combine fine detail with wonderful vibrant colours makes his subjects really come alive.
 He has a large and growing following of collectors around the world.